Deploy with Podman & Podman Compose

 Step 5: Optional configurations

-Here are some additional optional configurations you can add to your .env file before starting Rocket.Chat:
+Here are some additional optional configurations you can add to your .env file before launching Rocket.Chat:

-1. MongoDB connection: If you want to use an existing MongoDB instance (e.g., MongoDB Atlas) instead of the bundled database, add the MONGO_URL with your connection string to your .env file:
+1. External MongoDB connection: If you wish to use an existing or dedicated MongoDB instance (such as a managed service like MongoDB Atlas or a separately hosted deployment) instead of the bundled local database, configure the MONGO_URL in the .env file like this:

 MONGO_URL=mongodb://<user>:<pass>@host1:27017,host2:27017,host3:27017/<databaseName>?replicaSet=<replicaSet>&ssl=true&authSource=admin